graalworkshop/graalworkshop.github.io/2021/index.md

 title: 2021
 ---

-# Science, Art, Voodoo: Using and Developing The Graal Compiler
+# Science, Art, Magic: Using and Developing The Graal Compiler

 **What:** Third Graal Workshop at [CGO](https://www.cgo.org).